All You Need To Know About Turkey’s Geography, Population and More!

 Situated in the Eurasia area, Turkey is a beautiful land that possesses plenty of blue beaches and attractive sceneries.
 In the past few years, there have been more and more tourists spending their holidays in this nation to release stress as well as enjoy the beauty of nature.
-Moreover, famous historical places and tasty cuisine in Turkey also leave unforgettable memories in travelers once they set their foot in this country.
+Moreover, famous historical places, geography, population and tasty cuisine in Turkey also leave unforgettable memories in travelers once they set foot in this country.
 If you are planning a trip to Turkey but do not know much about it, do not hesitate to scroll down for useful details!

 Although belonging to two landmasses, 97% of Turkey lies on the Asian continent.
-It is separated from the rest 3% in the European continent by Bosphorus, Marmara and Dardanelles straits.
+It is separated from the rest 3% of the European continent by Bosphorus, Marmara and Dardanelles straits.
 Turkey spreads 1.600 kilometers in length and more than 800 kilometers in width, which forms this nation into a shape of a rectangle.

 Turkey had its first generation in the Stone age.
-After being defeated by Great Alexandros, this area experienced the Hellenization process until century XI when Seljuk people turned a new page for their history.
+After being defeated by Great Alexandros, this area experienced the Hellenization process until century XI when the Seljuk people turned a new page for their history.

 However, at the end of the XIII century, Ottoman people united Anatolia and joined many regions in Southeastern Europe, Southwest Asia and Northern Africa together.
 Within a short time, it became a strong empire in the pre-modern time.
 The dynasty reached its peak in the XV century and lasted for around two hundred years later.
 Then, it was beaten in the first world war due to wrong strategies, which resulted in failure and put an end to one of the most powerful empires at that time.

-After the collapse of Ottoman government, Mustafa Kemal Atatürk collaborated with some of his partners to plan a fight against foreign enemies.
+After the collapse of the Ottoman government, Mustafa Kemal Atatürk collaborated with some of his partners to plan a fight against foreign enemies.
 With a lot of time and effort, they finally succeeded in taking independence back for their nation.
 The Republic of Turkey was then proclaimed on 29 October 1923 and Atatürk became the first Turkish president.

-Going through a long period of improvement and development, Turkey is now a member of EU, EEC, UN, NATO, OECD, OSCE, OIC, G-20 and some other organizations.
-Those achievements are persuasive proofs showing how hard Turkish government and its citizens have tried to catch up with the international pace.
+Going through a long period of improvement and development, Turkey is now a member of the EU, EEC, UN, NATO, OECD, OSCE, OIC, G-20 and some other organizations.
+Those achievements are persuasive proofs showing how hard the Turkish government and its citizens have tried to catch up with the international pace.

 In the first years of Republic time, the Turkish government invested a high amount of money in art fields such as sculpture and architecture.
 The purpose of this was to create a unique national identity for this country.